1980 Steelers 17 at Falcons 14 Preseason

 1980 Steelers 26 at Browns 27

 Injuries once again kill the Steelers.
-Pittsburgh nearly pulls it off without Bradshaw, Swann, Stallworth, Franco, and Lambert in the lineup.
-Cliff Stoudt fills in surprisingly well, but a late back breaking interception combined with a brilliant comeback effort by Brian Sipe are simply too much for the ailing Steelers.
-This was the third consecutive game the Steelers lost in which they outplayed their opponent.
+Pittsburgh nearly pulls it off with Bradshaw, Swann, Stallworth, Franco, and Lambert all sitting out due to injuries.
+Cliff Stoudt throws for over 300 yds and fills in surprisingly well, but a late back-breaking interception combined with a brilliant comeback effort by Brian Sipe (349 yds and 4 TDs) are simply too much for the ailing Steelers.
+This was the third consecutive game the Steelers lost in which they largely outplayed their opponent.
 Oh, those damn injuries!

 1980 Steelers 22 vs Packers 20

 Bradshaw vs. Bart Starr!
 Well, sort of...
-Starr IS head coach of the Pack.
+Starr is head coach of the Packers.
 Green Bay's horrible long snapper proves to be the difference in an ugly, ugly game.
 One snap sails over the punter's head & out of the endzone for a safety, and another high snap sets up a Steeler TD from the Packer 24.
 This game may very well showcase the worst first half of football I've ever seen, on both teams...
 I'm telling you, it's laughable.
-The injury-depleted Steeler offense continues to sputter after halftime but -- largely due to the efforts of Rocky Bleier -- are able to control the ball for most of the 2nd half and manage to escape with a win.
+The injury-depleted Steeler offense continues to sputter after halftime, but largely due to the efforts of Rocky Bleier, Pittsburgh is able to control the ball for most of the 2nd half and manages to escape with a win.

 1980 Steelers 24 at Bucs 21